ASCOMInitiative/AlpycaDevice/docs/source/roadmap.rst

 :py:class:`~rotator.IsMoving` property.

 .. image:: ismoving.png
-    :height: 264px
+    :height: 289px
-    :width: 700px
+    :width: 746px
     :align: center

 Preprocessor
 ~~~~~~~~~~~~

 ``@before`` - This is a decorator :py:class:`~shr.PreProcessRequest()` which is
 applied to all responder classes.
-Its job is to quality check the request.
+TIts job is to quality check the request.
 It
 rejects illegal values for Alpaca ``ClientID`` and ``ClientTransactionID``.
 It
-also checks that the ``DeviceNumber`` is a valid integer, and in range for the
+also checks that the ``DeviceNumber`` in the request is a valid integer, and in range for the
-number of instances that your driver supports (for example, it supports two
-focusers).
+maximum device number (0  by default).
 If any of these tests fail, it raises an ``HTTPBadRequest``
 [#f1]_  with a body containing a specific error message.

+If your driver supports multiple instances of your device (e.g. multiple focusers)
+then the ``maxdev`` variable in your device responder code (e.g. focuser.py) will
+need to be one less than the number of instances you support.

 .. note::